takusui/Kat.ai/README.md

 <img src='https://raw.githubusercontent.com/takusui/Kat.ai/master/git/kat-logo.png' height="80">

 Kat.ai is a multi-platform chatbot that adapts while talking with you.
-This project aims to speed up the development of intelligent bots and make them available for anyone who has enough computation power.
+This project aims to speed up the development of intelligent bots and make them available for anyone who has enough computing power.
 Kat will be able to run in any environment and, by using an adaptable sequence to sequence model, speak any language.

 There are many posibilities when it comes to the customization:
 * Add your own 3D or 2D models and backgrounds.